-Opioid-related overdoses occurred among Cambridge residents in nearly every neighborhood in the city in 2016.
-When comparing heat maps of opioid-related overdoses by Cambridge residency status, ambulance pickups for Cambridge residents covered a broader geography than non-residents in 2016, with areas of high density in the East Cambridge, the Port, Cambridgeport, and West Cambridge neighborhoods (Figure 7).
+Opioid-related overdoses occurred among Cambridge residents in every neighborhood in the city in 2017.
+When comparing heat maps of opioid-related overdoses by Cambridge residency status, ambulance pickups for Cambridge residents covered a broader geography than non-residents, with areas of high density among residents in the Port, Harvard Square, Cambridgeport, and North Cambridge neighborhoods (Figure 7).

-Ambulance pickups for non-residents were more concentrated in and around commercial districts, notably Harvard Square, Central Square, and the Lechmere T station.
+Ambulance pickups for non-residents were more concentrated in and around commercial districts, notably Alewife, Porter Square, Harvard Square, Central Square, and commercial areas in East Cambridge.

 Figure 7.
-Opioid-Related Incidents by Cambridge Residency in 2016, Cambridge, MA
+Opioid-Related Incidents by Cambridge Residency in 2017, Cambridge, MA